SyncGit12/BATCH/README.md

 # BATCH
-A fake trojan to prank your friends.
+A fake trojan to prank your friends!